top of page

 2. Immunizations beyond flu season

-Immunizations remain one of the highest-adoption, cleanest-margin services available.
-Profitable pharmacies treat immunizations as a year-round clinical offering, not a seasonal side project.
-Non-flu vaccines often carry better margins and strengthen patient relationships.
+93 percent of independent pharmacies administered flu immunizations and 92 percent administered non-flu immunizations in 2024, per the NCPA Digest.
+Profitable pharmacies treat immunizations as a year-round clinical offering, not a seasonal side project, since non-flu vaccines often carry better margins.

-4. Medication Therapy Management (MTM) and chronic care services
+4. Medication Therapy Management and chronic care services

 5. Long-term care services, including LTC at home